dldnxks12/Reinforcement-Learning-2024/delay-constant/README.md

       # Planning and learning in environments with delayed feedback (2007)

-      Augmented approach has the issue of 'state-space explosion'
+      The augmented approach has the issue of 'state-space explosion'

       * Proposed 'model-based simulation (MBS)'
       >> but, it is hard to apply to stochastic MDPs (stochastic policy).